MORYX-Industry/application-developer-training/chapter-1-basics.md

 To skip the UI here and speed things up, you'll use the MORYX CLI again.

 While the application is still running, `moryx exec post-setup` will create empty databases and restart dependent modules.
-Execute this command twice.
 If your application runs on a different host than `https://localhost:5000`, you can specify that by the `--endpoint <URL>` option.